Chat times for 2017-2018

 Students sometimes find the study guide exercises a bore, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of biology), they may lack motivation to actually do the work involved.
 Encourage your student to complete as many of the exercises as possible, especially during the first eight units. which cover material unfamiliar to most students.
 Go over the answers with the student, or at least perform spot checks each week on the study guide.
 All exercises have the answers in the back of the book, even the essay questions.

 As the student matures, he may not need to do all the study guide exercises.
 Help the student to identify the types of exercise or questions which give him difficulties.
 Does he have problems with remembering facts or what terms mean?
-Then drill work is probably in order; the textbook companion website has a good flash-card program to help with this aspect of study.
+Then drill work is probably in order; making flash cards or using a flash card program like the ones at Quizlet may help with this aspect of study.
 Much of the study of biology involves learning the names of things, and sometimes this just takes a lot of memorization work.

 If he has problems applying concepts to real situations, then he should be asking more questions in class and looking at the exercise and essay questions that present experimental methods or data and require their evaluation.

-My experience has been that students regularly complete most of the study guide exercises, drill themselves on the multiple choice questions in the study gude and companion website, and take the online Moodle quizzes have little to fear from the SAT II examinations and do very well.
+My experience has been that students regularly complete most of the study guide exercises, drill themselves on the multiple choice questions in the study gude, and take the online Moodle quizzes have little to fear from the SAT II examinations and do very well.

 Most work is uploaded or entered into the Moodle.
 Please note when uploading assignments to the Moodle:

-Web readings: I often post optional website readings; I may request students to use the textbook's companion site as well.
+Web readings: I often post optional website readings.
 While I check the sites to determine their suitability for Scholars Online students prior to posting my web pages, I do not follow all the links from every outside site, nor can I guarantee that such a site will remain unchanged between the time I select it and the time that you view it.
 If you have questions about the suitability of these sites, I encourage you to check them before letting your student view them, and to let me know if you have concerns about specific sites.

 Class sessions: Our class sessions are discussion sessions.
 I try to present all lecture material ahead of time on my web pages, so that we can use the chat periods for student input and homework review.
 As a result, chats can seem somewhat chaotic, and "start and stop" as students try to type in their questions, answers, and comments.
 To make chats as useful as possible, follow these guidelines:

 In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist.
 Each chat session requires the student to complete items 1-5.
 Each chapter requires the student to complete 6-8.
-Only students taking the lab credit option are required to complet the lab.
+All students must complete lab work, but due dates vary depending on the length of the lab.

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.